MonikaChris/cookie-stand-admin/README.md

 ### About

 The Home page allows the user to create a cookie stand.
 Complete all form fields and click "Create."
-The data gets displayed on the page.
+Currently, dummy data gets displayed in a table below the form.
+Keep clicking create to see more table entries.
+The row and column totals are calculated and displayed.

 ## How to Run